Ages 35-40, First Years Overseas

 I had an on-off relationship with Thai programmers and the small internet community in Thailand, and all too easily drifted back into consulting to the multinationals.

-Back to 1995, just a year after arriving, during my computer consulting, I met my first Thai wife at the architecture company she was working for, a Chinese Thai who was born and grew up in a place called Nakhon Chai Sri, right next to the Tha Cheen ("port Chinese") River, where her Chinese grandfather had done business.
-We had a daughter, Angela, in late 1996.
-We moved to a nice house in suburban Sammakorn Village.
-(I say "first" Thai wife because the marriage lasted just 4 years.)
+She was a Chinese Thai who was born and grew up in a place called Nakhon Chai Sri, right next to the Tha Cheen ("port Chinese") River, where her Chinese grandfather had done business.

 The 1997 Asia Economic Collapse

 I mark 1997 as an end point to a "golden time" in my life because a turning point happened when the Thailand economy as well as the region suddenly collapsed into an economic recession, nearly all my work suddenly ended, and indeed I didn't get paid for some recent work.
 Most expats departed.
-(For example, in the 1996 Lighthouse Club annual ball, more than 500 people attended.
-After the recession, we had only around 11 reservations and just cancelled it.)

-I survived mainly because I am not a big spender, unlike most expats here.
+I survived mainly because I spend money very carefully and do not need luxuries, unlike most expats I know here.
 I am very economical.
-I had a family to support, but had considerable savings.
-My wife and I had visited the US in 1996, and at that time I decided not to relocate back.
+I had a family to support, but had considerable savings at the time of the crash.

 Actually, in 1997, I found myself at the heart of the CAUSE of the entire Asia economic collapse, and that turned out to be quite a learning experience -- I had seen the warning signs, but had gone along with the groupthink in denial.